Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh can see the color beningiorer.
-And you haven't even heard about it.
+Jayesh likes sunny days and long walks on the beach....but only after gunning down a Taliban pre-school.

-Updated on: [8/8/2024]
+Updated on: [9/8/2024]
 <!-- #jokeEnd -->